Protect your address from advertising and door-to-door sales

 Your phone number listed in the Business Register is not public data.
 Only organisations that have permission to do so, such as the Netherlands Tax Administration or civil-law notaries, can see your phone number.

-Protecting your address from advertising and door-to-door sales means that others will have less luck finding your address.
-For example, Google does not include companies that protect their address in Google Maps.
+Protecting your address from advertising and door-to-door sales – also known as NMI (Non Mailing Indicator) – means that others will have less chance of finding your address.
+For example, Google does not include businesses that protect their address in Google Maps.

 Protecting your address does not guarantee that no one will come to your door.
 Businesses and organisations can also find address details in other places, such as address directories and websites.
-And of course businesses can also contact you via email or telephone.
-So get started with more tips to prevent unsolicited mail, emails or phone calls.
+And businesses can of course also reach you by email or telephone.
+So get started with more tips against unwanted mail, emails or phone calls.

 Frequently asked questions